vipinsun/TokenTaxonomyFramework-pub/artifacts/property-sets/ego/latest/ego.md

-# sku a TTF PropertySet
+# ego a TTF PropertySet